brettz9/eslint-config-ash-nazg/README.md

 productive restrictions, and in a few cases, offer greater latitude where some constraints are unduly confining.

+To see which rules from an extended config ended up enabled (we are typically inheriting "recommended" configs), see `/inherited-rules/implicitly-included`.

+To see which rules from the extended config we disabled, see our relevant config(s) (e.g., `index.js`).

+To see which rules from the plugin that each extended config derives from (i.e., the non-recommended rules of a plug-in), see `explicitly-unused.js` for ones we have consciously not used and see our relevant config(s) (e.g., `index.js`) for the ones we did add (alongside any recommended).

+The `unused` folder is used to capture any (non-recommended) rules which are not explicitly either enabled or within `explicitly-unused.js` (as might be found during an update of our config dependencies), but it is currently, and should hopefully remain, empty, as we wish to be consciously aware of all rules from inherited projects and whether we wished to include them.
+As far as new rules added to `recommended`, we can see these within diffs of `inherited-rules/implicitly-included` files (built during development by `npm run compare`).

 ## Rationales for inclusion of dependent plug-ins

 Besides incorporating more from ESLint core, we also add rules from